patchamama/shortcuts-commands-resume/README.md

 ## Dockers and containers

 - [OrbStack](https://orbstack.dev): _OrbStack_ is the fast, light, and easy way to run Docker containers and Linux.
-Develop at lightspeed with our Docker Desktop alternative.
+Develop at Lightspeed with our Docker Desktop alternative.

 ## Databases servers and installations